dtariq1995/etch-a-sketch/README.md

 # etch-a-sketch

-This will be a simple project that will be a browser version of something between a sketchpad or an Etch-a-sketch
+This is a simple version of an etch-a-sketch or sketchpad.
+There are a few options for different color choices and the user is also able to customize the size of the grid.